 In 1986, Mr. Zoglin was awarded a Fulbright Research Fellowship to study insider trading in the Japanese securities market.
 He returned to Japan in 1989, where he studied at a Zen Buddhist monastery for 11 years.

-He is bar-qualified in California and Washington, DC.
+Mr. Zoglin is admitted to the bar in California and Washington, DC.